Employment Gap Check

-This option will enable us to investigate any gaps recorded as part of an employment check.
+This option enables us to investigate any gaps recorded as part of an employment check.

 - Unemployment in between jobs